florating/skincare-routine-helper/README.md

 ## Next Steps
 - [ ] request API keys
-- [x] 10/09: setup a basic homepage
 - [x] 10/14: add product to user's cabinet
     - [x] 10/14: from product results list
     - [ ] from individual product details page
 - [ ] queries, joins, etc.
-- [x] 10/19: display summary of database info on homepage (this takes nearly 1 min!)
+- [x] 10/19: display summary of database info on homepage (this takes nearly 1 min to load the page!)
-    - [x] 10/20: setup maintenance.py so the calculation of the summary table only happens when new products are loaded into the db
-    - [x] 10/20: save results in db_summary.csv
-    - [ ] setup CSV reader to display on homepage
+    - [x] 10/22: setup CSV reader to display on homepage (now only takes a few seconds!)
-    - [ ] setup data visualization with D3
+    - [x] 10/22: setup data visualization with D3: horizontal lollipop histogram
-    - [x] 10/20: read up on D3
+        - [x] 10/22: animate graph
+            - [ ] fix up the animations start point so the datapoints don't all come from the top left corner (they should come from the x=0 position, at the y-axis)
+        - [x] 10/22: add ability to show two graphs with a button click and JS
+        - [ ] add legend to the graph
 - [ ] add livesearch capability to old search forms
 - [ ] save a user's skincare routine to the db
+    - [x] 10/24: update data model diagram
+    - [ ] implement data model changes to ORM classes
+    - [ ] re-seed the database
 - [x] 10/20: setup imports from nested directories
     - [ ] test that nothing broke
+- [ ] add hazard info to the ingredients within the ingredients table
+    - [x] 10/24: review the CSCP product database
+        - [ ] add to db
+    - [x] review the IARC monographs of carcinogenic agents
+        - last updated on 27 September 2021 (yay!)
+        - [ ] add to db

 ## Task List
 #### **General:**